Galapagos travel Itineraries: how to make the most of your time in Ecuador’s Most Famous Islands

 Baltra Island

-Baltra Island is a small island located north of Santa Cruz and separated by the Channel of Itabaca which you will cross if you fly from Quito or Guayaquil to Santa Cruz, as Santa Cruz airport is actually in Baltra.
+Baltra Island is a small island located north of Santa Cruz and separated by the Channel of Itabaca, which you will cross if you fly from Quito or Guayaquil to Santa Cruz, as Santa Cruz airport is actually in Baltra.

 Isabela Island

-The spectacular geological formation of Isabela includes 5 volcanoes spread along the biggest island of the Galapagos which stretches from north to south.
+The spectacular geological formation of Isabela includes 5 volcanoes spread along the biggest island of the Galapagos, which stretches from north to south.

-The island overall is very laid back and with little services and scarce food choice if you need to cook your own meals.
+The island overall is very laid back and with few services and scarce food choices if you need to cook your own meals.
 Otherwise, there is quite a choice of restaurants and lovely hotels.
 A few spectacular tours and interesting spots are available in and from the island, where a populated colony of funny sea lions seems to be the in charge of the territory, especially around the pier and the nearby Isabela Beach.

-If you wish to know more about what to do in Isabela island this post is for you.
+If you wish to know more about what to do in Isabela Island, I’ve got you covered.

 Hotels in Isabela Island: my pick

-Hotel Albemarle â€“ cute tiny hotel right in front of the beach and close to everything.
+Hotel Albemarle – cute tiny hotel right in front of the beach and close to everything.
 The white rooms are nicely decorated with fine art and elegant touches and the internal courtyard is just a cozy little corner of paradise.

 San Cristobal Island

-San Cristobal Island is the oldest island of all Archipelago, geologically speaking.
+San Cristobal Island is the oldest island of the Archipelago, geologically speaking.
 It is composed of three or four fused volcanoes, all extinct.
 It is the island where Darwin first went ashore in 1835.

-It’s my favorite island both for its laid-back atmosphere and the tiny quaint village where restaurants and hotels are situated.
+It’s my favorite island, both for its laid-back atmosphere and the tiny, quaint village where restaurants and hotels are situated.
 San Cristobal also offers a good amount of things to do and places to visit in and around the island itself.

 The main pier and the seafront promenade is literally occupied by an uncountable number of sea lions that you hear and smell.
 It didn’t bother me at all, though.
 I really love those creatures and I had a blast watching them in Puerto Baquerizo Moreno, the name of the main town.